yubingapril/RT-QA/readme.md

-# Rhomboid tiling-based topological deep learning for quality assessment of protein complex structures
+# Rhomboid tiling-based topological deep learning (RT-TDL) for quality assessment of protein complex structures

 This repository provides the code implementation for the paper:
 **Rhomboid tiling-based topological deep learning for quality assessment of protein complex structures**.